OWASP/www-project-cyber-controls-matrix/index.md

 ## Purpose

-The OWASP Cyber Controls Matrix (OCCM) is an innovation in the mapping of cyber controls across different controls sets and frameworks.
+<p>The OWASP Cyber Controls Matrix (OCCM) is an innovation in the mapping of cyber controls across different controls sets and frameworks.</p>

 <p class="callout-mono right">Solve the problem of multiple cyber standards by consolidating them, reducing duration and effort by months.
 The OCCM does this and much more!</p>

 ## Description
+<p></p>
 #### Consolidation

 Most organizations today must comply with two or more standards in their quest for enhanced Cybersecurity and compliance.
 This has traditionally been a very linear process, but the OCCM transforms it into a much more parallel one: de-duplicating effort.
+This can reduce project duration and effort by months.
 The OCCM means less time implementing, less time documenting, better results, and no more backtracking.

 #### Knowledge